Click picture above to see kitchen in the floor plan.

 It took quite a bit of experimenting to get the dimensions of the upper and base cabinets right so that

 they would line up going around the corner.
 Eventually, I had to make the 3-D model seen below.
+It's not real pretty, but it let me get the dimensions right.

 In the pictures above, you can see that the cabinets just to the right of the oven cabinet are about half the size as in my drawings and model.
 One reason is that the oven cabinet was pushed over several inches to make room for the light switches.
 That could have been avoided by putting the switches on the other side of the wall, just outside the door, but I didn't think of it when we were placing switch boxes.